 Periodontal disease (PD)

 Periodontal disease is a bacterial infection which causes inflammation of the gum line and the surrounding bone around the teeth.
 The effects of this infection cause the gums to pull away from the bases of the teeth, allowing for the bacteria to spread further into the gum line.
 Periodontal disease is a persistent and progressive infection which advances in cycles.
 In severe cases, periodontal inflammation leads to bone loss, and possibly even tooth loss, causing severe damage to the health of your pet’s mouth.

 An early stage of periodontal disease is known as gingivitis (gum swelling and redness).
 This type of infection is often evident before the permanent teeth have even erupted.
 Bad breath (halitosis) is typically indicative of an abnormal bacterial problem in the mouth.
 As time goes by, the plaque (bacteria) builds up in layers and also mineralizes (hardens) with calcium from the oral cavity.
-Remnants of a hard, brownish, unsightly material (calculus) accumulate on the teeth and gum line serving to provide more surface area for plaque to adhere to.
+Remnants of a hard, brownish, unsightly material (calculus) accumulate on the teeth and gum line, effectively providing more surface area for plaque to adhere to.

 Preventing gingivitis and more advanced stages of periodontal disease starts with keeping plaque from accumulating on and around the area of the teeth.
 The most effective means of removing plaque is by mechanical brushing.
 If your dog or cat has not received any previous treatments of dental cleaning they will most likely have gingivitis.
 Our veterinarians highly encourage you to perform daily brushing on your pet’s teeth to prevent this bacteria infection.
 Although chew toys and other oral devices permit for some type of prevention of the accumulation of plaque, they are not as efficient as mechanical brushing is.

 The Dental Cleaning Procedure